 “For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.”
 (Matthew 12:40 ESV)

-In that passage above, Jesus was letting his followers know that his time inside the earth wasn’t going to be pleasant.
+In that passage above, Jesus was letting his followers know what his time inside the earth was going to be like.
 And in order for us to know what it was like for him there, we need to see how it was for Jonah himself.
 “Then Jonah prayed unto the LORD his God out of the fish's belly, And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.”
 (Jonah 2:1-2 KJV) So, we can see that Jonah was experiencing “affliction” and quoted it as being in “the belly of hell.”
 And let’s remember that Jesus called Jonah a prophet, for he said: “An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it but the sign of Jonah the prophet” (Matthew 12:39 ASV).

 Now, it’s obvious that this passage above had nothing to do with Christ’s physical death.
 For we know that he was crucified and put to death.
 Therefore, wouldn’t Jesus be asking that his soul would not be left in hell during those three days and nights?
 For Peter said: “Him, being delivered by the determined purpose and foreknowledge of God, you have taken by lawless hands, have crucified, and put to death; whom God raised up, having loosed the pains of death, because it was not possible that He should be held by it.”
 (Acts 2:23-24 NKJV) So again, Jesus was “loosed” (saved) from “the pains of death.”
 So what pains are there in death other than the fires of hell itself?

 So then, after three days and nights of torment, Jesus was release from those “pains of death.”
 And let’s remember what Peter said to the crowds.
-For while quoting the prophesy of King David, he said: “Therefore did my heart rejoice, and my tongue was glad; moreover also my flesh shall rest in hope: Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.
-Thou hast made known to me the ways of life; thou shalt make me full of joy with thy countenance. ...
-He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
-This Jesus hath God raised up, whereof we all are witnesses.”
-(Acts 2:25-28, 31-32 KJV) Yes, God released (raised up) Jesus out of the torments of hell after he spent three days and night there.
-And let’s thank God the Father for that.
+For while quoting the prophesy of King David, he said: “I foresaw the Lord always before my face, for He is on my right hand, that I should not be moved.
+Therefore my heart rejoiced and my tongue was glad.
+Moreover also My flesh shall rest in hope, because Thou wilt not leave My soul in hell, neither wilt Thou suffer Thy holy One to see corruption.
+Thou hast made known to Me the ways of life.
+Thou wilt make Me full of joy with Thy countenance. ... seeing this beforehand, he spoke of the resurrection of Christ, that His soul was not left in hell, neither did His flesh see corruption.
+God has raised this Jesus up, of which we all are witnesses.”
+(Acts 2:25-28, 31-32 KJV)

 So, is this claim above really true?
-For wouldn’t this be like you sitting in a packed stadium and recognizing a famous radio host on the other side of the field, whom you never seen nor heard speak before.
+Wouldn’t that be like you sitting in a packed stadium and recognizing a famous radio host on the other side of the field, whom you never seen nor heard speak before.
 And then on top of that, being able to communicate to him as well?
 So instead, wouldn’t this be some vision from God just as it was for Stephen the martyr?
 For while looking up, Stephen saw Jesus standing next to God.
-Therefore, I believe that both of these visions were a supernatural events occurring for that moment in time.
-And as we already have read earlier, if this was a place of paradise inside the earth as some claim, why was our Lord and Savior Jesus Christ rejoicing that his soul was not left there?
-For again, wasn’t Abraham and all the rest of God’s saints there?
-And wouldn’t they have been there for a few hundred years or more?
-Something to pray about and consider my fellow believers and sisters in Christ.
+This would make more sense because now you have a supernatural event occurring for that moment in time.
+And as we already mentioned earlier, if Abraham and the rest of God’s departed saints were inside the earth in some paradise, why was our Lord and Savior Jesus Christ rejoicing that his soul was not left there?
+I ask this because, wasn’t Abraham and all the rest of God’s saints there for a few hundred years or more?

 For videos concerning Jesus in hell click the link below:

-Now, some may say, didn't Jesus say: “Truly, I say to you, today you will be with me in paradise.”
-(Luke 23:43 ESV) Well, only if you believe those translations that say that.
-However, there are some other translations that have the comma after the word “today.”
-Thus, this same passage would read “Truly I say to you today, you will be with me in the Paradise.”
-(Luke 43:23 REV) This makes more sense because we have Jesus not promising the thief that they would be together that literal day, but at some time in the future.
 Now, there is a man named E. W. Bullinger, a commentator of the Companion Bible who wrote: “say to you, today = ‘I say to thee today.’
 Today; connect this with ‘I say’ to emphasize the solemnity of the occasion; not with “shalt thou be.”
 So, Mr. Bullinger admits that it should read: “Truly I say to you today.”
 So, in a sense, Jesus was telling the thief to listen and take heed to what I’m about to tell you right now.
 And that would be the assurance that they will be together at some point in the future.

 So, even though a misplaced comma would normally be a minor thing, it can become a major one when it comes to such passages as above.
 So, it’s important that you have more than one translation within your library.
 This would especially be true when those red flags pop up in your head telling you that something doesn’t make sense.
 Therefore, it’s important that we rely on the Holy Spirit to help us navigate throughout the scriptures.
 So, let’s always seek God’s help, even when it comes to something as simple as a comma placement.